Duror: Appin Murder

 Behind Duror, lies Glen Duror, a short and steep valley that terminates at a bowl of a mountain, that has been eroded by glaciation, at Fraochaidh at 879 m / 2883 ft.
 At the head of the glen can be found the ruins of the home which belonged to James Stewart, or James Stewart of the Glen as history denotes him.

 Callander and Oban Railway

 Duror had a railway station that was part of the Callander and Oban Railway.
 It opened on 24 August 1903 and closed in 1966.

 Present day

 The principal industry is now tourism in Duror.
+Its primary school, Duror Primary School, had only two pupils in 2025.

 Features

 Achara Stone

 The ancient Achara Stone.
 The menhir measures 3.7 m in height and 1.1 × 0.6 m at the base.

 Close to the start of the small road which leads to Cuil bay from Duror Primary School, from the main A828 road, between Duror and the ancient township of Achara (Achadh a' charraigh), opposite the primary school, within a field, is an ancient single standing stone that has been there for least 5,000 years, placed by the previous inhabitants of Duror.
 The stone is 12 ft high, and gave its name to the former township of Achara.
 The stone is impressively large when standing next to it.